decert-me/rareskills-solana-course/src/en/chapter_11.md

 use anchor_lang::prelude::*;
 ```

-Somewhat confusingly, the type returned by unix_timestamp is an i64, not a u64 meaning it supports negative numbers even though time cannot be negative.
+Somewhat confusingly, the type returned by `unix_timestamp` is an `i64`, not a `u64` meaning it supports negative numbers even though time cannot be negative.
 Time deltas however can be negative.

 ### Getting the day of the week

-Now let’s create a program that tells us the current day of the week using the unix_timestamp from the Clock sysvar.
+Now let’s create a program that tells us the current day of the week using the `unix_timestamp` from the Clock sysvar.

 The [chrono](https://docs.rs/chrono/latest/chrono/) crate provides functionality for operations on dates and times in Rust.